marcpabst/ANOVA.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/github/marcpabst/ANOVA.jl/badge.svg?x=b&branch=master)](https://coveralls.io/github/marcpabst/ANOVA.jl?branch=master)

 Calculate ANOVA tables for linear models.
-Currently supports type I and type III.
+If no `anovatype` argument is provided, a type II ANOVA will be calculated.
+Type I and II are also supported for compatibility.
+Support for mixed models and a more convenient way to create ANOVAs (similar to the `ez` package in R) is planned.

 Important: Make sure to use `EffectsCoding` on all your predictors, or results won't be meaningful.